salma247/react-ecommerce-ts/README.md

 # E-commerce Website using React
 ## Description
-This is a e-commerce website using React.
-It has a home page, a product page, a cart page and a checkout page.
+This is an e-commerce website using React.
+It has a home page, a product page, a cart page, and a checkout page.
 The website is responsive and can be viewed on mobile devices.
 The website is deployed on gh-pages and can be viewed [here](https://salma247.github.io/react-ecommerce-ts/).

 ## Table of Contents
 * [Live](#live)